JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 ## What is a side effect? 🌀

 Any Android applications contain side effects.
 They are also called "effects" quite often, in case you've been wondering.
 A side effect is essentially **anything that escapes the scope of the function**.

-Here's an example:
+Here is an example of what could be a side effect to keep an external state updated.
+Please **don't do this**, this is an anti-pattern in Compose that actually implies different issues I'll explain below.

 ```kotlin
 @Composable